 \section{Conclusion and Future Work}

-\Rizzo takes a different approach to modal functional reactive programming languages.
-Similarly to the two other asynchronous modal FRP languages, Async RaTT~\citep{bahr23AsynchronousModalFRP} and $\lambda_{\sym{Widget}}$~\citep{graulund21AdjointReactiveGUI}, it uses modal types to keep track of time.
-However, unlike these languages, \Rizzo uses modal types to allow in-place updates of signals.
+\Rizzo takes a different approach to asynchronous modal FRP.
+Similarly to the asynchronous modal FRP languages Async RaTT~\citep{bahr23AsynchronousModalFRP} and $\lambda_{\sym{Widget}}$~\citep{graulund21AdjointReactiveGUI}, it uses modal types to keep track of time.
+However, unlike these languages, \Rizzo combines modal types with a forgetful semantics so that signals can be updated in place.
 This simplifies the type system and extends the expressiveness of the language, all while maintaining the operational guarantees of causality, productivity, and absence of space leaks.

-As a consequence of this trade-off, \Rizzo allows limited, controlled mutability, which reduces the available equational reasoning principles.
-For example, $\beta$-equality does not hold universally, e.g.\ $(\lambda x . s) t$ is not necessarily contextually equivalent to $s[t/x]$ if $t$ is not a value.
-The substitution $[t/x]$ may move $t$ into the future, i.e.\ into the scope of a \ensuremath{\delay}, and thus change the outcome of any signal lookup performed by occurrences of $\head$ in $t$.
-This suggests future work in devising a logic for convenient equational reasoning.
-Such a logic may very well reintroduce restrictions enforced by a Fitch-style or a qualifier type system as found in previous modal FRP languages~\citep{krishnaswami13HigherorderFunctionalReactive,bahr23AsynchronousModalFRP}.
-Importantly, however, these additional complications would be limited to the reasoning and absent from the programming language \Rizzo itself.
+As discussed in section~\ref{sec:equational-reasoning}, $\beta$- and $\eta$-equality do not hold universally in Async RaTT and \Rizzo.
+This suggests future work in studying the equational theory of asynchronous FRP and devising a logic for convenient equational reasoning.